logantsai/markdown-cv/index.md

 ## Job Objective
 - Andoir/HAL framework:
->After porting driver, hoping that I could implement corresponding program to access driver.
+>After porting driver, hoping that I could implement corresponding program to access driver. <br />
 >Many useful IPC I learend but not practiced in actual project.

 - Linux kernel framework:
->Because of using turnkey soluton on each project, our exteranl driver have to follow Qcom/MTK
+>Because of using turnkey soluton on each project, our exteranl driver have to follow Qcom/MTK <br />
 >architecture.
 I want to implement or touch new architecture which never face.

 - Java/Python:
->Between reading the answer of leetcode test, I learned much new language feature and tried to taste it
+>Between reading the answer of leetcode test, I learned much new language feature and tried to taste it <br />
 >in actual project.

 ## Miscellaneous